Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: ALGORITHM DESCRIPTION

-\subsection{Algorithm Description}

-Let $\leaves$ be the set of leaf nodes of our tree.
-For each node $v$, let $\Data_v = \{\data_{v,1}, \data_{v,2} ... \data_{v,\N_v}\}$ be the dataset of examples belonging to $v$.
-Let $\Lab$ be the set of labels of all examples.
-At all times during the GSAL algorithm, we assume that each data example is assigned the majority label of its leaf node, i.e., $\maj_v$.

-GSAL maintains estimates for the number of examples expected to be correctly labeled according to the current tree structure and majority labels.
-It uses these estimates to greedily decide whether to split subsets or query for new labels.
-The estimate for each leaf $v$ depends on the number of its labeled examples, $\n_v$, its total number of examples, $\N_v$, and the number of labels $\m_v$ that are of the majority class.
-Given these quantities, GSAL's estimate is

-As a shorthand, we sometimes write $\bound(v)$ to mean the formula applied with the statistics of node $v$.
+We use $\bound$ to denote the lower bound on the ratio of correctly labeled data points in a node.
+There are a couple variations of $\bound$ used in different circumstances, such as $\bound_{\textrm{split}}$ to calculate the speculative bound if we were to split a node and $\bound_{\textrm{split}}$ to calculate the speculative bound if we were to label a data point from a node.
+Similarly, we let $\Bound$ denote the lower bound on the ratio of correctly labeled data points in \textit{the entire dataset}, and is given by \cref{eq:bound_all}.

+In the calculation of $\bound$ we use $\buffer \in [0, 1]$, an ``error buffer'' from the expected frequency.
+The probability that the true frequency of $\maj$ exceeds more than $\buffer$ buffer from the observed frequency is $\delta(\buffer)$.
+Other variables $a$, $b$, and $c$ used in the calculation of $\bound$ are constants provided by the practitioner.

+\section{ALGORITHM DESCRIPTION}

+We maintain a bound, described later in \labelcref{eq:bound_all}, on the expected number of correctly labeled data points according to the current tree and majority labels for each node.
+The bound is used to decide for which node to perform an action and which action to perform.
+At each time step, the node $\node$ and action $\action$ are chosen as follows:

 We describe the derivation of this estimate formula in \cref{sec:bound}.
-Notably, this formula can be efficiently computed using ternary search \cite{cormen2009introduction,knuth1997art}, and it represents a lower bound on an expected number of correctly labeled examples.
-Since the formula depends on quantities that are either known or can be estimated as the result of split and label actions, GSAL can use the formula to anticipate the resulting estimate after these actions.
+Since the formula depends on quantities that are either known or can be estimated as the result of split and label actions, we can use the formula to anticipate the resulting estimate after these actions.

-When performing an oracle query, we anticipate that the oracle will return the leaf node's majority label for the data point queried, thus increasing the majority count $\m_v$ and the label count $\n_v$.
-Therefore, the number of estimated correct labels for the query operation is

-For the split operation, a subroutine will divide the examples in $\Data_v$ into a set $U$ of child nodes.
-This splitting will also distribute the labeled examples among the child nodes.
-For each child node $u \in U$, let $\m_u$ be the number of examples in the majority label of $u$.
-(Importantly, this majority label $\maj_u$ need not be the same as the majority label $\maj_v$ of the parent $v$.)
-Then the estimated correct labels for all the candidate children of $v$ after splitting is